paloobi/offgrid/README.md

 Run `gulp` to prepare the frontend JS and CSS.

-Run `npm start` to load up the app at http://localhost:3000
+Run `npm start` to run the app.

+Navigate to http://localhost:1337 in your preferred browser